project-imas/system-monitor/README.md

 system-monitor
 ==============

-View active connections and current processes on device. *Note:* this library makes use of system calls; Apple will not accept any app built using it.
+View and blacklist/whitelist active connections and current processes on device. *Note:* this library makes use of system calls; Apple will not accept any app built using it.

 ## Fetching Connection Info